Jeffresh/zookeeper/README.md

     Do not forget to add an exit opportunity for the program: inputting the word exit must terminate the program.
     At the end of execution, it must print See you!.

+###  This project is a part of the following track Python Developer on Jetbrains Academy